 I am not sure where this rumor started or why it maintains its grip on the shooting world.
 When you hear these kinds of statements, the persons making them usually have no experience with the legal system.
 Many have never stepped foot in a courtroom or spoken with a prosecuting attorney.

 The reality of the situation is that if you are justified in using deadly force to prevent serious bodily injury to yourself or another, it does not much matter that device, tool, or means you use to accomplish the task.
-If the weapon used was lawfully owned at the time it was used, then it is unlikely that it will factor into a criminal proceeding.
+Some Fort Lauderdale injury lawyers have stipulated that, if the weapon used was lawfully owned at the time it was used, then it is unlikely that it will factor into a criminal proceeding.
 Try as I might, I have not been able to find a single court case in any part of the country that demonstrates otherwise.
 If you know of one, please let us know.